SimReale/multiple_couriers_CVRP/src/README.md

 # CDMO_MCCVRP

-This repository contains the code and the project report for the **Multi Courier Capacitated Vehicle Routing Problem** (MCCVRP) repository for the **CDMO-2024 exam**.
+This repository contains the code and the project report for the **Multiple Courier Capacitated Vehicle Routing Problem** (MCCVRP) repository for the **CDMO-2024 exam**.

 ## Usage

-To reproduce our results, please ensure Docker is installed on your system.
+To reproduce our results, ensure Docker is installed on your system.
 Once Docker is installed, to run the docker the following scripts should be executed from the terminal while in the Dockerfile directory:

 - To build the docker
 ```